Economic Impact | Employment

 Loading

 Before the fires, almost half of survey participants were employed in the tourism sector (either in accommodation or food services, recreation, and entertainment industries).
-A year later, tourism industries employ fewer people.
-In contrast, all other industries saw increased employment among survey participants as individuals transitioned between jobs.
+Nearly a year and a half later, the tourism industry (particularly the accommodations industry) employs far fewer people.
+Now more people work in local and professional services than in food and entertainment services.
+Employment in other industries remained broadly stable.

 UHERO